SusanneFeldhoff/SusanneFeldhoff/README.md

-Hi, I’m @SusanneFeldhoff,
-Iam currently challanging myself with a Data Science Bootcamp at WBS Coding School.
+Hi, my name is @SusanneFeldhoff and I am currently challanging myself with a Data Science Bootcamp at WBS Coding School.
 I am looking foward to learning about the benefits of github during the next weeks.
 All the best to everyone!